npantfoerder/school-district-analysis/README.md

 ## Summary
 *Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs*

+- One major change in the updated school district analysis is how Thomas High School is ranked in comparison to the other schools in the district.
+In the results, we saw that Thomas High School moved from being one of the top 5 schools based on the percentage of students passing overall, to 8th place.
+When sorting the school summary by the percentage of students passing reading, Thomas High School goes from being the top school to the 8th school.
+Thomas High School also moves from the 7th to the 9th ranked school based on percentage of students passing math.
+Replacing all of the ninth-grade scores from Thomas High School with NaNs decreases the percentage of students passing since they are still being counted as towards the number of students, but none of their scores are greater than 70.

+- A second major change in the updated analysis after the ninth-grade scores were replaced is

+- Another big change in the updated analysis is

+- A final big change in the updated analysis is

 ### Resources
 - Data Sources: schools_complete.csv, students_complete.csv